PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 A parametrized, B parametrized
 ******************************

-We can also have both :math:`A` and :math:`B` parametrized and the arrangements of the two-qubit gates depends on a hyperparameter defining the range of two-qubit gates.
-See also :cite:`romero2017quantum`, :cite:`schuld2018circuit`.
+We can also have both :math:`A` and :math:`B` parametrized and the arrangements of the two-qubit gates depends on a hyperparameter defining the range of two-qubit gates (see also :cite:`romero2017quantum`, :cite:`schuld2018circuit`).

 :html:`<br>`